 The initiative is about far more than teaching children a new language.
 Educators say they hope to break down barriers in a society where Jewish and Arab citizens have little day-to-day interaction and often view each other with suspicion.

 In a country where 20% of citizens are Arab, enlisting native Arabic speakers for the classroom would seem obvious.
+But a mix of politics and cultural differences over the decades has left Israeli students overwhelmingly separated between Jewish and Arab educational systems.
+With few exceptions, Jewish teachers teach Jewish students and Arab teachers teach Arab students.

 The “Ya Salam,” or “O Peace”, program is trying to change this trend with a new approach to Arabic, which is considered an official language in Israel and in theory is a required subject for all students.
 In reality, few Jews speak it well.